Fact Sheet B1

 Find out more: Fact Sheet B3: Matters of Public Importance.

 Each sitting day, members may make statements on any topic of concern.
 Members often use this time to speak about individual constituents or organisations in their electorate.
 Members have just 90 seconds to give their statement, and the total time allocated for all members is 30 minutes.

-Each sitting Wednesday, members may make statements about any parliamentary committee report (except some reports of the Scrutiny of Acts and Regulations Committee) tabled during the current parliament.
+Each sitting Wednesday, members may make statements about any parliamentary committee report (except some reports of the Scrutiny of Acts and Regulations Committee) tabled in the Assembly during the current parliament.
 Members may speak for up to five minutes.
 The total time allocated is 30 minutes, or until six members have spoken, whichever is shorter.

 Find out more: Fact Sheet G2: Parliamentary Committees.

 At 7.00 pm on a Tuesday and Wednesday, and at 5.00 pm on a Thursday, the Chair interrupts debate.
 Unless a minister moves a motion to continue the sitting, the Legislative Assembly starts the adjournment debate.
 The bells ring twice to indicate the start of the debate.

 The adjournment debate gives members a chance to raise specific issues with the relevant ministers.
 Members have three minutes each to raise issues.
 Members request a minister takes specific action on the issue.The total time allocated is 30 minutes, or until 10 members have spoken, whichever is shorter.

 Ministers then have a chance to respond to any of those issues within 30 minutes.
 Ministers not present to respond to issues provide a written within 30 days.
 The written response is then published online.

 At the end of the adjournment debate, the Serjeant-at-Arms escorts the Chair out of the Chamber and the bells ring four times to signal the Assembly is finished for the day.